alyciakb/mec_webscrape/MIA_position_analysis.md

 ### MEC Website: Questions and Insights

-I recognize that the Member Insights Analyst would start with data more relevant to the team (such as customer surveys and other direct feedback from members), but I do not have access to that information and instead explored the MEC website.
 I performed a small MEC website scrape to access product names, product categories, subcategories, average product rating (number of stars), and number of ratings/reviews per product.
-After cleaning and exploring the data, I garnered a few insights and questions. *Please note all numbers are from the time the data was collected and they may change slightly as products are added/removed from the website.*
+After cleaning and exploring the data, I garnered a few insights and questions. *Please note all numbers are from the time the data was collected and will change as products are added/removed from the website.*

 #### A Few Insights